 Ready to take the Next Step?

-If you would like to apply for an audition or have any queries regarding your audition please do not hesitate to contact us.
-The easiest way to do so is to call us on 020 7937 3858 or to send an email to email@example.com
+If you would like to apply for a scholarship place please complete our contact form or if you have any queries regarding your audition please call us on 020 7937 3858 or email email@example.com

 What will I have to prepare for my audition?